The answer is no.

 But, does a transmission fluid exchange really need to be done?

 Of course I would say yes.
-I work for a company that manufactures the BEST tools and equipment to perform the Transmission Service.
+I work for a company that manufactures the BEST tools and equipment to perform a transmission service.

 Here are the unbiased facts: